 Together, these symptoms can lead to serious conditions such as diabetes, heart disease, and stroke.
 Studies have reported that up to 40% of people with psoriasis also have metabolic syndrome4.

 Obesity is a condition in which a person has an excess amount of body fat.
 Healthcare providers use a measurement called the body mass index (BMI) to make a diagnosis of obesity, which is a condition that can lead to complications such as heart disease, diabetes, and high blood pressure.
-Research suggests that people with psoriasis have more than double the likelihood of being obese than people without psoriasis.

 Read more about the link between obesity, metabolic syndrome, and psoriasis.